trentw/script-to-speech/README.md

 2. **Rate Limiting**
    - Each provider has different rate limits
    - The tool automatically handles backoff
-   - Spread voices across providers to avoid limits
+   - Spread voices across TTS providers to avoid limits

 3. **Screenplay is parsed incorrectly**
    - The parser is currently fairly fragile, and expects "standard" screenplay files with predictable margins and conventions.
 Additional configuration options, and automatic configuration, is planned for future releases